 That same concept applies to your underwear.
-Now, this might be thinking this is overkill, but if your hiking itinerary looks like a long hike or you are going backpacking–then it’s probably worth upgrading in the underwear department.
+Now, this might be thinking this is overkill, but if you’re doing long hikes on your elopement trip–then it’s probably worth upgrading in the underwear department.
 These are what we wear below, but again, anything that’s a more technical fabric will be a huge upgrade.

 ExOfficio Men’s Undies – You can wear these for multiple days, wash them in the sink, and hang them off your backpack to dry.
-So if you want to be adventure ready for your post-elopement roadtrip with a ton of hikes planned?
-These will be great.
+So these will be great if you want to be adventure-ready for your post-elopement road trip.

-ExOfficio Women’s Undies – Same goes for the Women’s.
+ExOfficio Women’s Undies – Same goes for the women’s version.
 They even have different styles (regular, bikini style, etc).

-You can wear stylish dress socks for photos, but we recommend upgrading to socks that will help avoid blisters, stay dry if you step in a puddle, etc. You can check out our elopement gear guide for our sock recommendations.
+You can wear stylish dress socks for photos, but I recommend upgrading to socks that will help avoid blisters, stay dry if you step in a puddle, etc. You can check out my elopement gear guide for my sock recommendations (and more).

 What Color Suit Should I Get?

 This is ultimately up to what makes you feel your best.
-However, our suggestion would be a color that will pop against the landscape.
+However, my suggestion would be a color that will pop against the landscape.
 Navy and burgundy suits seem to work well in lots of locations.
-Black suits can blend in with darker areas like heavily shaded rainforests.
-And grey suits can blend in if you’re hiking up to an alpine area surrounded by a bunch of rocks and boulders that are just as grey as your suit (basically any decent hike in Colorado).
-So our main tip is to pick a color that best suits you and goes well with the landscape.
+Black suits can blend in with darker areas like heavily shaded forests.
+And grey suits can blend in if you’re hiking up to an alpine area surrounded by a bunch of rocks and boulders that are just as grey as your suit (basically any lake in Colorado).
+So my main tip is to pick a color that best suits you and goes well with the landscape.

-A few colors we think work well for Elopements:
+A few colors I think work well for elopements:

 Hiking With Your Elopement Suit

 If you have a super short hike or you are hiking on a heavily trafficked trail–that’s a great sign you should change beforehand.
-Otherwise, most of our couples end up changing at the end of the trail.
-Talk to your photographer if you’re not sure what will work best for your plans.
+Otherwise, most of my couples end up changing at the end of the trail.
+Talk to me in the planning process if you’re not sure what will work best for your plans.

 Bathrooms: A lot of trailheads either don’t have bathrooms or they have vault toilets (no running water, mirrors, or lights).
-So you probably can’t rely on a bathroom to be your safe haven for changing unless your photographer has told you otherwise.
+So you probably can’t rely on a bathroom to be your safe haven for changing unless I’ve prepped you otherwise.
 It’s best to change at the car or at the end of the trail.

-Keep Your Socks/Shoes Clean: Packing a big trash bag is a great, lightweight “makeshift rug” to stand on while changing, and then you can shove your hiking clothes inside when your done changing.
+Keep Your Socks/Shoes Clean: Packing a big trash bag is a great, lightweight “makeshift rug” to stand on while changing, and then you can shove your hiking clothes inside when you’re done changing.
 It’s also a great backpack liner to protect your belongings if it starts raining.
-You can bring a lightweight blanket for changing too if you’d like for one of us to create a makeshift wall for privacy.
+You can bring a lightweight blanket for changing too if you’d like for me (or your partner) to create a makeshift wall for privacy.